| Title: | Tools for Simulation Studies in Parallel |

 logicals indicating whether there was a warning

-timings as returned by doCallWE()
+timings as returned by doCallWE(),

-i.e., typically (from mkTimer
+i.e., typically (from mkTimer's

-) the number of milliseconds
+proc.time()[1]) the number of milliseconds

 of “"CPU user time"”.

-with several columns
+a data.frame with several columns

-built from the dimnames(x)
+built from the dimnames(x) and a column named

-with the values of x
+responseName with the values of x.

 Marius Hofert and Martin Maechler.

-see simsalapar-package
+see simsalapar-package.

-and mkNms()
+getEl() and mkNms() used by

-and
+mkAL(). saveRDS() and

-, the “workhorses” of
+readRDS(), the “workhorses” of

-## Not run: ## Get at the full error objects, notably (message, call): errObjs <- getArray(res, "error", FUN=identity) ## End(Not run) if(FALSE) ## A longer, "interesting" example is in demo(robust.mean)
+## Not run: ## Get at the full error objects, notably (message, call): errObjs <- getArray(res, "error", FUN=identity) ## End(Not run) if(FALSE) ## A longer, "interesting" example is in demo(robust.mean)## Not run: ## Get at the full error objects, notably (message, call): errObjs <- getArray(res, "error", FUN=identity) ## End(Not run) if(FALSE) ## A longer, "interesting" example is in demo(robust.mean)

-is a wrapper of dev.off()
+dev.off.pdf() is a wrapper of dev.off() which is

 meant for closing a pdf device.
 It also performs